eadf/esp_mqtt_ping/README.md

 # Usage

 The default configuration uses a HC-SR04 connected to GPIO0 (trigger) and GPIO2 (echo).
+Look at [esp8266_ping](https://github.com/eadf/esp8266_ping) for a more detailed ciruit description.

 Look in the console for the mqtt topic it uses (it's unique to each esp).